Pointers in C: Types of Pointers

 Types of Pointers in C

-Depending on the parameters we use to define their types, pointers can be divided into a wide variety of types.
-The following types of pointers can be distinguished based on the type of variable that is kept in the memory location that the pointer is pointing to:
+Depending on the parameters, pointers can be divided into a wide variety of types.
+The following types of pointers are based on the type of variable that is kept in the memory location that the pointer is pointing to.

 The memory location of an integer variable is stored in integer pointers.